Strong CP from a Hidden Chiral Condensate: Freeze-In Production from the CP Portal

 With $\mu_D \ll \LCP$, the tension between Eq.~\eqref{eq:nonrenorm_correction} and \eqref{eq:ckm_condition} thus implies a strong constraint on the parameter space in which the Nelson--Barr mechanism is viable.
 Nevertheless, there is appreciable parameter space where the strong CP problem is solved and the freeze-in relic abundance is obtained.

-This is illustrated in Fig.~\ref{fig:region_plots}, where the region where the CKM phase is too small is shown in blue, while the region where the corrections from dimension-five operators are too large is shown in green.
-The red and gray regions are excluded by direct searches for the vector-like states at the LHC~\cite{ATLAS:2022hnn, ATLAS:2022tla} and by requiring that $M$ be sub-Planckian, respectively.
-In the top row, we fix $M$ such that the relic density of the dark pions is $\Omega_{\tilde{\pi}}h^2 = 0.12$ and plot the constraints as a function of $\mu_D$ and $\LCP$.
-The white regions simultaneously solve the strong CP and dark matter problems.
-In the bottom row, we instead fix $\mu_D = 2\,\textrm{TeV}$---out of range of current LHC searches---and plot the constraints as a function of $\LCP$ and $M$, with the parameters giving the correct relic density indicated by the dashed, black line.
+This is demonstrated in Figs.~\ref{fig:region_plots_1} and \ref{fig:region_plots_2}.
+In Fig.~\ref{fig:region_plots_1}, we fix $\mu_D = 2~\textrm{TeV}$ and consider the various constraints on the model as a function of $\LCP$ and $M$.
+The region where the CKM phase is too small is shown in blue, while the region where the corrections from dimension-five operators are too large is shown in green.
+The grey region is excluded by requiring $M$ to be sub-Planckian.
+The white region shows the parameter space which solves the strong CP problem.
+Here we also show contours of $\delta \lambda / \lambda$ from Eq.~\eqref{eq:delta_lambda_req}, assuming $N = 10$.
+The black dashed contour shows the parameters that give the correct relic density.
+We see that spontaneous CP violation requires a significant tuning of the Yukawas in all the parameter space where the relic density is obtained, independently of the requirement of a flavor symmetry for the dark pions to be stable.

+In Fig.~\ref{fig:region_plots_2} we instead show the parameter space in the $\LCP$ vs. $\mu_D$ plane, with $M$ fixed to obtain the correct relic density.
+Here the red region is excluded by direct searches for the vector-like states at the LHC~\cite{ATLAS:2022hnn, ATLAS:2022tla}.
+The white region simultaneously solves the strong CP and dark matter problems.
+In the left panel the tuning $\delta \lambda / \lambda$ required by Eq.~\eqref{eq:delta_lambda_req} is everywhere $\sim 10^{-8}$ while in the right panel it is everywhere $\sim 10^{-9}$, again assuming $N = 10$.

 One notable feature of the allowed parameter space is that smaller values of $\mu_D$---from the current constraints up to the few tens of TeV---tend to be preferred.
 This is in large part due to the condition Eq.~\eqref{eq:ckm_condition}: the correct relic abundance and suppression of fine-tuning issues require a moderate hierarchy between the scales $\LCP$ and $M$, and this is more easily obtained when $\mu_D \ll \LCP$.
 As a result, a large amount of the available parameter space is testable at future hadron colliders beyond the LHC.